2025 Norwegian Football Cup

-The 2025 Norwegian Football Cup is the 119th season of the Norwegian annual knock-out football tournament.
+The 2025 Norwegian Football Cup was the 119th season of the Norwegian annual knock-out football tournament.
 It started on 26 March 2025.
-The final will be played on 6 December 2025.
-The winners will be played in the qualifying play-off match against the winner of 2025–26 Norwegian Football Cup for the place in 2026–27 Europa League play-off round.
+The final was played on 6 December 2025.
+The winners were supposed to play in the qualifying play-off match against the winner of 2025–26 Norwegian Football Cup for the place in 2026–27 Europa League play-off round.
+However, this qualifying play-off match was cancelled because Bodø/Glimt ended up winning the 2025–26 Norwegian Football Cup (whom were already qualified for the 2026–27 UEFA Champions League second qualifying round by finishing 2nd in the 2025 Eliteserien).
+Therefore, Lillestrøm, the winner of this tournament, will enter the 2026–27 Europa League play-off round.

 Calendar

 Below are the dates for each round as given by the official schedule: